Who We Are

 Olivia White Lopez, Vice President of Organizational Development and Equity

-Olivia White Lopez is the Senior Manager of Diversity, Equity and Inclusion and People Programs at Kiva, a nonprofit with a mission of creating a more financially inclusive world.
-Olivia has 10+ years of experience leading innovative volunteer and workforce development programs, strengthening cross-sector partnerships, and creating inclusive and equitable learning and working environments.
-She has previously served as the Director of Volunteer Engagement and Pirate Store Manager for the literary arts nonprofit 826 Valencia, and as the Dalton Gallery Fellow for her alma mater, Agnes Scott College.
-In her spare time, Olivia enjoys attending local art and poetry events, bike-camping, and volunteering with the People's Kitchen Collective.
-Olivia has a BA in anthropology, sociology, and studio art from Agnes Scott College and an MS in Organization Development from the University of San Francisco.
+Olivia White Lopez is the Director of Diversity, Equity, and Inclusion with the Peninsula Open Space Trust, a nonprofit with a mission of protecting open space in the Peninsula and South Bay for the benefit of all.
+Oliva has 10+ years of experience leading innovative volunteer and workforce development programs, strengthening cross-sector partnerships, and creating inclusive and equitable learning and working environments.
+She previously served as the Senior Manager of DEI with the financial inclusion nonprofit Kiva, the Director of Volunteer Engagement and Pirate Store Manager for the literary arts nonprofit 826 Valencia, and as the Dalton Gallery Fellow for her alma mater, Agnes Scott College.
+In her spare time, she enjoys attending local art and poetry events, bike camping, and volunteering with the People's Kitchen Collective.
+She has a BA in anthropology, sociology, and studio art from Agnes Scott College and an MS in organization development from the University of San Francisco.

 Marc Mayer, Vice President of Growth and Outreach